xind14/madlib-cli/README.md

 ## Links and Resources

-- chatGPT on how to use tuple, .format, .strip, and what raising exceptions meant
+- chatGPT on how to use tuple, .format, .strip, and what raising exceptions meant and correct docstring format and content
 - [Unpacking Arrays](https://realpython.com/python-kwargs-and-args/#unpacking-with-the-asterisk-operators)